Dee Milliner: 2013

-On July 29, 2013, the New York Jets signed Milliner to a fully guaranteed four-year, $12.66 million contract that includes a $7.58 million signing bonus and offset language.
+On July 29, 2013, the Jets signed Milliner to a fully guaranteed four-year, $12.66 million contract that includes a $7.58 million signing bonus and offset language.

 Milliner was named the starting cornerback for the 2013 season alongside Antonio Cromartie.
 Milliner experienced a tumultuous start to his career, being benched 3 times during games for his lackluster performance.
 Milliner ended the season, however, with a strong performance, recording his first interception in week 16 against the Cleveland Browns followed up by two interceptions against the Miami Dolphins in Week 17 to earn AFC defensive player of the week awards as well as the NFL Defensive Rookie of the Month honors.
 In 13 games (12 starts) of 2013, Milliner made 56 tackles with 15 passes defended, and 3 interceptions.

 2014

 Milliner suffered an ankle sprain during training camp, keeping him out until opening day.
 Milliner returned to action on September 14, 2014, against the Green Bay Packers.
 During Week 6 against the Denver Broncos on October 13, 2014, Milliner left the game with an Achilles tendon injury.
 The next day, an MRI revealed that his Achilles tendon was torn, prematurely ending his 2014 season.
 Limited to just 3 games in 2014, Milliner registered 6 tackles and a pass defended.